StringManolo/Bahamut/docs/DOCU.md

 ## Optional Dependencies
 #### Chafa
-If chafa is installed, a cool image is displayed directly in the terminal when running the command bahamut.
+If `chafa` is installed, Bahamut will render a graphical logo directly in the terminal on startup.

 ## APIs